-The Board is holding its seventh consecutive say on pay advisory vote regarding our approach to executive compensation.
-We are pleased with the level of shareholder support we have received to date and continue to provide comprehensive information to help you with your own decision about the say on pay vote this year.

-The Executive compensation discussion and analysis (CD&A) section that follows explains how our executive compensation program works and how the Human Resources committee and the Board have assessed our performance in 2015 and made related compensation decisions for each of our named executive officers.
+The Board is holding its eighth consecutive say on pay advisory vote regarding our approach to executive compensation.
+We are pleased with the level of shareholder support we have received to date.
+We are providing this letter and the accompanying compensation discussion and analysis (CD&A) to explain how the Human Resources committee and the Board have assessed the performance of the company and the executive team in 2016, and the basis on which we reached various compensation decisions for each of our named executive officers.
+We hope you concur with the framework and decisions the Board and the committee have reached this year regarding TransCanada's executive compensation programs and administration.

-TransCanada's approach to compensation

-TransCanada's vision is to be the leading energy infrastructure company in North America, focusing on pipeline and power generation opportunities in regions where we have or can develop a significant competitive advantage.
-Our strategy is to create value for our shareholders by maximizing the full-life value of our existing infrastructure and commercially developing and building new asset investment programs for future growth.
+TransCanada's vision - to be the leading energy infrastructure company in North America, focusing on pipeline and power generation opportunities in regions where the company has or can develop a significant competitive advantage - has remained constant for more than a decade.
+This should come as no surprise because our business features long-lived, capital intensive assets, most of which are subject to regulated returns or other long-term contractual arrangements.

-Human Resources committee letter to shareholders 87
+Human Resources committee letter to shareholders 65

-Executive compensation discussion and analysis 90
+Executive compensation discussion and analysis 68

-Executive summary 90
+Executive summary 68

-Approach 95
+Approach 73

-Components 100
+Components 78

-Corporate performance 108
+Corporate performance 86

-Payout of 2013 executive share unit award 111
+Payout of 2014 executive share unit award 88

-Executive profiles 112
+Executive profiles 89

-2015 details 118
+2016 details 95

-Summary compensation table 118
+Summary compensation table 95

-Incentive plan awards 121
+Incentive plan awards 98

-Equity compensation plan information
+Equity compensation plan information 101

-124

-Retirement benefits 125
+Retirement benefits 102

-Termination and change of control 126
+Termination and change of control 103

-to shareholders